cdaein/rename-screenshot/README.md

 ## Customization

-### Datetime Format

-I made a few arbitrary choices to meet my needs - for example, how it detects a screenshot image is based on the original file naming.
-This may be different if your language is not English or if you are using different datetime formatting.
-You can look at `index.ts` file and change it to meet your needs.
+Copy `user.config.json.example` to `user.config.json` to add cutom configurations.

 ### Category

-You can customize `app.config.json` file to add/remove custom categories.
+You can customize `user.config.json` file to add/remove categories.
 When the image content matches one of the category description, it will be moved to a corresponding sub-directory.
 For example, if you make many screenshots of mathematical forumula or graphs, consider adding the following.
 The images that meet the condition will be saved to `Screenshots/math/`:

 ```json
 {